pelithne/k8s/workshop.md

 Don't forget to select "Commit" after the change, to include the change in your repository.

-### 3.7.3.
+### 3.6.3.
 Connect Azure and Azure DevOps

-Make sure you are using the same account in both Azure and Azure DevOps (same email addess).
+Make sure you are using the same account in both Azure and Azure DevOps (same email address).

-In Azure DevOps, you need to create two service connections from Azure DevOps to Azure:
+In Azure DevOps, you need to create two *service connections* from Azure DevOps to Azure:

-1. Docker Service Registry Connection
+1. Docker Registry Service Connection (to use ACR)
-2. Azure Kubernetes Service
+2. Azure Kubernetes Service (to use AKS)

 The docker service connections enables Azure Devops to perform operations on your docker registry.
 In this case, the Docker Registry is the Azure Container Registry you created in a previous step.

-The AKS service connection enables Azure devops to perform operations on your Kubernetes cluster.
+The AKS service connection enables Azure devops to perform operations on your AKS Kubernetes cluster.

 To create the service connections, click on **Project Settings** at the bottom of the left hand navigation panel.
 Then go to **Service Connections**.

 Select "New service connection" and write "Docker Registry" in the search field.
 Make sure ````Docker Registry```` is selected and press ````next````.
 Now, choose Azure Container Registry as ````registry type```` and select the ACR that you created earlier in the workshop.
 Finally give the connection a nice name and click *Save*.